alan-zambrano/TicTacToeAI/README.md

 generation thereafter adds another move to the board.
 This tree is built recursively such that all children are different endgame states.
-Indeed, children must not necessarily be full boards, but tokens must be in a position where either X or O wins.
+Indeed, children must not necessarily be full boards, but tokens must be in a position such that either X or O wins.
+Whether the player or the CPU starts the game decides what the tree looks like and therefore the algorithm will generate each as necessary.

 ## Node
 Used to contain root and its children, which in turn contain their own children